 I’m currently on contract as special projects editor at New York Magazine’s Select All, where I edit a pop-up blog about the physical internet.
 Before that, I was on staff at WIRED magazine as the research assistant to editor-in-chief Nicholas Thompson.
 And before that, I was a member of The Atlantic’s special projects team.

-I’m interested in experimental media and the intersection of comedy, tech, and journalism.
-This past year, I participated in Comedy Hack Day, where my team, EquiTable, won the grand prize with a bill-splitting app that uses Bureau of Labor Statistics data to account for historic wage inequity.
-The app received some press and was featured in New York, Fortune, and (wow!)
-Breitbart dot com, among others.
-I also did things with Stupid Hackathon and The Useless Press, and wrote and read jokes for An Evening of Humorous Readings.
+I’m interested in experimental storytelling and the intersection of comedy, tech, and journalism.
+In 2016, I participated in Comedy Hack Day, where my team, EquiTable, won the grand prize with a bill-splitting app that used Bureau of Labor Statistics data to account for historic wage inequity.

-In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni, which would be a weird sentence if I went to a college that wasn't Tufts.
-I revived and redesigned the publication, launching its first website and growing its staff from five to 60.
-Currently, the group is still active on campus, and develops experimental comedy projects in addition to printing its monthly magazine.
+In college, I was the editor-in-chief of Tufts University’s humor magazine, The Zamboni.
+I revived and redesigned the then-25-year-old publication, launched its first website, and grew its staff from five to 60.
+The group’s official constitution is pretty wild.

 More of my résumé can be seen by looking at my résumé.

-If you’d like to hire me to do something cool for you, or just want to chat, please don't hesitate to send me an email.
+If you’d like to hire me to do something cool for you, or just want to chat, please send me an email.
 I’d love to hear from you!